Cloud communication platform MessageBird raises $200 million at a $3 billion valuation

 MessageBird has also been broadening its horizons.
 Back in March, the company launched Inbox, a cross-channel contact center platform touted as the “Slack for external communications.”
 Inbox allows companies to receive inbound customer service requests from messaging apps, SMS, voice, and email from a single interface.
 The platform also leverages AI and automation to detect sentiment and intent, translate between languages, and more.

-In the past few years, MessageBird has also launched a chat widget for web pages and apps, enabling customers to contact businesses across WhatsApp, Messenger, Google Business Messaging, Line, WeChat, Telegram, and SMS, among other channels.
+In the past few years, MessageBird has also launched a chat widget for webpages and apps, enabling customers to contact businesses across WhatsApp, Messenger, Google Business Messaging, Line, WeChat, Telegram, and SMS, among other channels.
 And it launched a “flow builder” tool for automating tasks such as routing messages or creating auto-replies, as well as programmable conversations, which gives businesses access to all the major messaging platforms through a single API.

 The COVID-19 crisis has presented businesses with challenges and opportunities, and MessageBird appears to be benefiting from the rapid embrace of ecommerce and other digital services.
 After all, the transition to working and staying at home requires robust digital communication tools that cater to customers’ preferred channels.